 If you leave your cruise control switch on when you're not using cruise, you might hit a button and go into cruise when you don't want to.
 You could be startled and even lose control.
-Keep the cruise control switch OFF until you want to use it.
+Keep the cruise control switch off until you want to use cruise control.